BradleySecOps/SOC_Screenshot_Tool/Readme.md

 # SOC Screenshot & Annotation Tool

-This tool is designed to significantly improve the efficiency of Security Operations Center (SOC) analysts when working on incidents.
+This tool is designed to significantly improve the efficiency of cyber security analysts when working on incidents.
 By providing a quick and easy way to capture relevant screen regions, annotate them with important details, and directly upload them as attachments and work notes to ServiceNow Incidents or SIRs, analysts can save valuable time and ensure accurate documentation during incident response.

 Built with Tkinter for the GUI and Pillow for image manipulation, this desktop application streamlines the process of gathering visual evidence and updating tickets, allowing analysts to focus more on the investigation itself.